dangrmous/directory-size/README.md

 ## Usage

 `directory-size` takes a list of directory names separated by commas, like `./directory-size "photos,documents"` and lists the sum total size of the files within the directory.
-Any directories that return file or directory read errors will be skipped.
+Files that cannot be read will be skipped.

 _Note_ By default, `directory-size` consider 1KB to be 1000 bytes.
 To use 1024 bytes for 1KB, pass in the argument --1024